haukex/lsdelta/README.md

 LSDelta - Least Significant Digit Delta
 =======================================

-This is pretty simplistic; it's more of a practice project.
+This is pretty simplistic; it's more of a practice/test project.

-See `lsdelta.h` for documentation of the pure C version.
+See `c_gmp/lsdelta.h` for documentation of the pure C version.

-Can be built via the `Makefile`.
+It can be built with its `Makefile`.

+To run the main tests (`make` in the main directory), you first need to install the Python/C implementation in `py_c`; see its `Makefile`.

 TODO: Could write more tests in `lsdelta_tests.json`.